A. Background information :

 - Political Science/Public Policy (also called Policy Sciences) is probably one of the most interdisciplinary fields in the social sciences and area studies, and course and research activities are not confined to the various units mentioned under "Programmatic Information".
 Other programs with considerable overlap include: Business, Criminal Justice, Environmental Studies, Law, Sociology, Social Work, Urban Affairs, Area Studies, and International Relations/Development.

-- The bibliographers responsible for political science/policy sciences should remain vigilant to avoid unnecessary duplication and explore splitting the funding of expensive purchases such as databases with the bibliographers in these many areas.
-In addition, the bibliographer for policy sciences should be familiar with the various collections housed in the Government Documents and Maps Department, including State of Michigan, U.S., International, and Maps, and avoid duplicating materials that are housed there.
+- The subject librarian responsible for political science/policy sciences should remain vigilant to avoid unnecessary duplication and explore splitting the funding of expensive purchases such as databases with the subject librarians in these many areas.
+In addition, the subject librarian for policy sciences should be familiar with the various collections housed in the Government Documents and Maps Department, including State of Michigan, U.S., International, and Maps, and avoid duplicating materials that are housed there.